dekatron/i3bkg-changer/README.md

 # i3bkg-changer

-This script intended for use with i3wm and feh
+This script is intended for use with i3wm and feh

 i3bkg-changer is a simple bash script intended to be used with cron or a simmlar job scheduler to periodically rotate your wallpaper in i3.

 ## Usage

-Download or the i3bkg-changer script.
+Download or git clone the i3bkg-changer script.

 Edit the script and set the location of the folder containing your background images in the BGFOLDERPATH variable